DTJF/libpruio/src/_pins.md

 | ----- | :------------: | :----------------- |
 | P8_07 | TIMER-4        | 0.??? to ??????
 Hz |
 | P9_42 | PWMSS-0, CAP   | 0.??? to ??????
 Hz |

+QEP {#SubSecQep}
+---

+QEP stands for Quadrature Encoder Pulse measurement.
+QEP is available on a